 - $0 for hospice care and related services.

-All the costs above are per benefit period.
-The clock for a benefit period begins when you’re admitted to the hospital or a skilled nursing facility as an in-patient.
+A note about benefit periods: The clock for a benefit period begins when you’re admitted to the hospital or a skilled nursing facility as an in-patient.
 It ends once you haven’t had any in-patient care for 60 days.

 However, so long as you didn’t remain hospitalized for more than 60 days during your second visit, you wouldn’t have any coinsurance costs.

-Over 95% of people don't pay a monthly premium for Part A. But if you worked less than 10 years prior to your 65th birthday, you may owe up to $499 in Part A premiums per month in 2022.
+Over 95% of people don't pay a monthly premium for Part A. But if you worked less than 10 years prior to your 65th birthday, you may owe up to $506 in Part A monthly premiums.

 Part B: Medical Coverage

-Medicare Part B covers you for doctor’s services and outpatient care, including:
+Medicare Part B covers you for doctor’s services and outpatient care:

 Medicare Part B covers: